f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

         "f5-system-diagnostics-qkview:filename": "qkview{{currentdate}}.tgz"
     }

-If the generation of a qkview is successful, you'll receive confirmation similar to the output below.
+If the generation of a qkview is successful, you'll receive confirmation like the output below.

 .. code-block:: json